elegoff/trade-processor/README.md

 2. forwarding the Trade message to the Processing task

-The asynchronicty of those tasks and then inherent Threadpool are meant to allow the servlet to handle more messages.
+The asynchronicty of those tasks and the Thread pooling are meant to allow the servlet to handle more messages.

 Processing a message